Remote access to the Linux desktop with SSL encryption: x11vnc + SSVNC client

 Check That the request matches the signature

-~ / .vnc / Certs / CA / cacert.pem -> the public certificate of our CA
+~ / .vnc / Certs / CA / cacert.pem -> the public certificate from our CA

 ~ / .vnc / Certs / CA / private / cakey.pem -> the private key of our CA

-~ / .vnc / Certs / server.crt -> the public certificate of the VNC server
+~ / .vnc / Certs / server.crt -> the VNC server's public certificate

 ~ / .vnc / Certs / server.pem -> the private key + certificate of our VNC server

-At this point we have to copy the file cacert.pem with a secure method on the computer on which it will use the VNC client.
-Of course I leave it to you to decide what to do, but it is really imperative that this step is done in the safest way possible.
+At this point we have to copy the cacert.pem file on your PC with a secure method on which we will use the VNC client.
+Of course I leave it to you to decide what to do, but it really is essential that this step is done in the safest way possible.
 Personally I transfer it via a USB stick or through the use of scp.
-If you need to use the VNC client on another Linux machine you can copy the files in your home dir of the user who will launch the client itself (~ / .vnc / certs / CA / cacert.pem).
-In addition, we must ensure that the certificate of our CA is then used by the VNC client that we will use in our case and we will see how to proceed with the client SSVNC.
+If you need to use the VNC client on another Linux machine, you can copy the files in the home dir of the user who will launch the client itself (~ / .vnc / certs / CA / cacert.pem).
+In addition, we must ensure that our CA certificate is then used by the VNC client that we will use in our case and we will see how to proceed with the client SSVNC.